scionproto-contrib/csnet/examples/README.md

 - `scmp_error.c`: Shows how to catch SCMP errors when sending packets.
 Requires a running `scmp_error_generator.c`.

+- `policy.c`: Shows how to use a custom path policy.
+Requires a running `scripts/run-testserver.sh`.

+- `bootstrapper.c`: Shows how to use the bootstrapper.
+Requires you to be in a network where DNS-bootstrapping is configured, e.g. in the ETHZ network (via VPN for example).

+- `messages.c`: Shows how to use send and receive messages.
+Requires a running `scripts/run-testserver.sh`.

 - `features.c`: Showcases some additional features of the library.
 Requires a running `scripts/run-testserver.sh`.